plomgrading/plom/doc/source/scanning.rst

 - Pages without readable QR codes are classed as **unknown pages**..
 - Plom **extra pages** need assignment to specific papers and questions.
-- **Error pages** have readable qr codes, but Plom won't process them for marking.
+- **Error pages** have readable QR codes, but Plom won't process them for marking.

 **These require manual intervention using the web interface**.
-Scanner users can manually reclassify the "pages that need your attention", or rescan and upload relevant pages or bundles if there are issues with the scanned images (e.g., a folded page obscuring an examinee's work or QR codes).
+Scanner users can manually reclassify the "pages that need your attention", or rescan and upload relevant pages or bundles if there are issues with the scanned images (e.g., a folded page obscuring an examinee's work).

 Collisions